BerZerker96/Osiris-Vr-Viewer/README.md

 ### 🖥️ Katanga ImGui — the control panel *inside* VR

-The old desktop-mirror overlay has been replaced by something better: a **full Osiris control panel rendered inside the headset**, driven by your mouse.
+a **full Osiris control panel rendered inside the headset**, driven by your mouse.
 Press the hotkey to toggle it on/off **while you're in a Katanga full-res game** — no alt-tab, no desktop mirror, no leaving the game.

-It mirrors essentially the whole desktop GUI, organised in three columns with collapsible advanced groups and **colour-coded section headers** so each feature group is easy to pick out at a glance:
+It mirrors essentially the whole desktop GUI, organised in four columns with collapsible advanced groups and **colour-coded section headers** so each feature group is easy to pick out at a glance:

 - **Everything tunable mid-game** — stereo mode, screen shape, geometry (with curvature & concave), the full image pipeline (filters, CAS, dehaze, bicubic/Lanczos, Katanga Filters), simulated 6DoF with Directional 6DoF and Depth Layers, and the entire edge-stretch system (Hybrid, Mirror, Repeated, Expansion/Extrusion).
 - **Full input & tracking controls in-VR** — **Mouse Emu** (sensitivity, speed, method dropdown, off-axis window tuning), **Joystick Emu** (sensitivity, speed X/Y, smoothness, deadzone, max angle, invert X/Y), and a dedicated **6DOF MODS** section with the UDP-stream toggle, all **six axis gain sliders** (yaw / pitch / roll / X / Y / Z), the **TrackIR Game** toggle, and VR-data-to-UDP — so you can set up and tune head-driven control without ever leaving the headset.
 - **Top-bar buttons** — **Recenter**,**Screenshot**
 - **Panel controls at the top** — resize the panel (overall size, width ×, height ×), move it (offset X/Y), and set its **distance** (0.5–5 m) from inside the panel itself, or from the desktop GUI's Katanga ImGui section.
-- **Resolution** — 720p / 1080p / 1440p / 4K (sharper text = more GPU memory).
 - **HUD Mode** — on: the panel follows your head; off: it stays fixed in the room.

 > ✅ **Works in any window mode.** Because the panel renders its own UI as a VR layer (it doesn't capture the desktop), it shows up even over exclusive-fullscreen games — only the optional "Show GUI with overlay" focus hand-off needs borderless.